NYCIST/macos-app-blocker/README.md

 - The blocked app cannot be opened while blocking is active
 - Scripts are generated client-side (no data is sent to any server)
 - IP checking requires internet access to determine current public IP
+- The system checks conditions every 60 seconds automatically
-- Blocking only occurs when BOTH school day and IP checks pass (if both are configured)
+- Blocking only occurs when ALL conditions are met (time, school day, IP address)

 ## 🎯 Use Cases

 - Parents managing kids' screen time during school hours and only at school
 - Students blocking distractions during study time at specific locations
 - Professionals enforcing focus periods at the office
-- Schools deploying via MDM to ensure apps are blocked only on campus
+- Schools deploying via MDM to ensure apps are blocked only on campus during school hours
 - Anyone wanting scheduled or manual app blocking on macOS with location awareness

 ## 📝 Files Included